josefeg/cloudacademy-dl/README.md

 ## Disclaimer

-This tool is only meant to be used only if you CloudAcademy account supports lecture downloads.
+This tool is meant to be used only if your CloudAcademy account supports lecture downloads.

 ## Installation instructions